 4, Not waking up at the same time every morning.

-5, Too much smart phones and tablets and electronics in the crucial hours before bed.
+5, Too much use of smart phones, tablets and electronics in the crucial hours before bed.

 6, Too many stimulants, caffeine, nicotine, sugar affecting the metabolism at night.

-7, Not getting enough exercise particular during the day.
+7, Not getting enough exercise particularly during the day.

 8, Eating too late at night.

-9, Not even close to following a sleep hygiene list.
+9, Not being even close to following a sensible sleep hygiene list.

-10, Allowing worries and anxiety free-reign in your brain in bed.
+10, Allowing worries and anxiety free-reign in your brain lying in bed.

-12, Not understanding which the right foods to eat to sleep well in the evening are?
+12, Not understanding which foods to eat to sleep well?

 As always I wish you a great night sleep,